The Changing Technical Diving Mindset

 The Challenges Faced

-The main issue I see in the contemporary tech community is that progression through tech qualification levels has accelerated immensely.
+The main issue I see in the contemporary tech community is that progression through technical diving qualification levels has accelerated immensely.
 I’ve explained why I think this happens, so now I must explain why I think the community is getting away with it.

 More and more divers are getting tech qualified, but this hasn’t resulted in a catastrophic elevation in fatality statistics.
 I attribute this situation to two primary factors:

-When I first started tech diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
-First generation tech computers were temperamental and expensive, so very few used them.
+When I first started technical diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
+First generation technical diving computers were temperamental and expensive, so very few used them.
 Helium supply, along with the training to use it, was rarely available in most locations; deep air dives to the absolute physiological limits were the norm for many technical divers.

 As a result of these inherent demands, the aspirant tech diver had to compensate greatly through the slower acquisition of knowledge, skill and experience.
-Dives would be limited by individual physiological thresholds that, in turn, had to be patiently explored and established.
+Technical dives would be limited by individual physiological thresholds that, in turn, had to be patiently explored and established.

 The same was true of narcosis and CO2 management.
 Attaining thousands of dives experience and ingrained skill was the only means to compensate for degraded mental performance and carbon dioxide retention.
 Beyond that approach, divers could only progress through gradually incremental depths until they found the point beyond which they became a distinct liability.
 If you were too aggressive or incautious, the likelihood of surviving to learn from your mistakes was frighteningly low.